Understanding Jig & Fixture Design, Construction, and Equipment

 Welding Fixtures

 The sections are usually positioned only in the areas where the parts to be joined contact the fixture.
-Rather than the precision locators found on most machining fixtures, small angle clips, blocs, or similar elements are used as locators.
+Rather than the precision locators found on most machining fixtures, small angle clips, blocks, or similar elements are used as locators.

 • Always construct the fixture so that the parts to be welded can be loaded only in the correct orientation.